lounge (verb, noun) /laʊndʒ/ LISTEN

 - Jared lounged on the grass, enjoying the sunshine.

 In pop culture

-Lounge music is a type of easy listening music, mainly from the 1950s and 60s.
+Lounge music is a type of easy listening music, mainly from the 1950s and ’60s.
 It wasn’t called lounge music at the time, but the label was applied to it later, partly because it is the kind of music people might listen to for relaxation, but also because it is the kind of music that was played in hotel or cocktail lounges.
 Singer Billy Joel wrote his song “Piano Man “about his experience of working as a lounge singer in a hotel.
-You can listen to it and read the lyrics here:
+You can listen to it and read the lyrics below the video:

 Did you know?

 In UK English, a lounge or lounge bar is also an area in a pub that is more comfortably furnished than the public bar.
 Traditionally, the public bar was where working-class (and mainly male) customers drank and more middle-class customers and most women would use the lounge bar.
 The prices of drinks in the lounge bar were also traditionally a little more expensive.
 These days, although pubs may have several different rooms and/or bars, it is rarer to find these two distinct areas.